 You might be curious about how the Elephant Jungle Sanctuary looks like and what’s happening inside.
 Here’s one quick description: it’s a paradise for one of the most enormous and most powerful animals on the planet.

 Well, finally, after a not so long discussion with my boyfriend, we set the date to visit it.
 Yay!
 I couldn’t wait for that day to arrive!
 It’s on my bucket list!

 When I posted a picture, some of my friends and my sister asked me how to get there.
 Even before they asked me about it, I already knew that I wanted to write about the fantastic experience, because I wanted to share the happiness visiting the Elephant Jungle gave me.

 How to book and how to get there

 Chris booked online.
 You can do it, too!
 Usually, it is better to book online or find a trusted agency.
 I suggest to book it online, as it is less hassle.
 In Chiang Mai, however, you’ll find travel agencies on every corner and there are many pamphlets available for every tour you desire.

 Below is the real photo of our transaction.

-Welcome to the Elephant Jungle Sanctuary
+Welcome to the Elephant Jungle Sanctuary Camp 8

-Important reminder.
-Please do not support elephant riding in Thailand as they’re being beaten before getting acquainted with tourists.
+Important reminder: Please do not support elephant riding in Thailand, as they’re being beaten before getting acquainted with tourists.